-Designed by Harry Colt, the High course opened for play in 1923.
-Two years later it hosted the PGA Matchplay Championship.
 The Bob Hope Classic was held here during the 1980s, along with many other professional tournaments.
-The club has also staged a number of blue-ribbon junior events have also been held here, including the Boys Amateur Championship and the English Boys’ Stroke Play Championship, formerly the Carris Trophy.
+The club has also staged a number of blue-ribbon junior events, including the Boys Amateur Championship and the English Boys’ Stroke Play Championship, formerly the Carris Trophy.

-There are some good holes on the 6,700-yard layout, opening with a friendly par four.
+There are some very good holes on the 6,700-yard layout, opening with a friendly par four.
 The 2nd is a good driving hole, requiring a solid tee shot across a valley to a fairway that doglegs to the right.
 The 4th is a long downhill par four, two accurate shots are required to reach this green in two.
 The 8th, 440 yards, is one of our favourites, sweeping downhill and then back uphill to a sloping green protected by a lurking pond with the half-way house sitting welcomingly behind the green.

 The homeward nine is really more of the same, some strong and long par fours with a couple of short and reachable par fives.
 If anything, the back nine is more memorable and certainly a much tougher proposition than the outward nine.
 Two troublesome holes are the par three 12th (one of the best inland par threes in the country) requiring a bold tee shot over a valley and the 14th, a fantastic long par four where the approach shot must carry a hidden gully dissecting the fairway.